 India’s Dash for Coal Loses Pace

-First published in Cornerstone
+First published in Cornerstone in 2016 (references sorted in final version)

 India has huge potential for growth in energy demand.
-It hosts one-sixth of the world’s population and boasts the in purchasing power parity terms1a, but currently accounts for only 6% of global energy use, while 20% of the population – 240 million people – still lack access to electricity.1 The World Bank suggests India’s GDP will grow by 7.9% in 2016, more than twice the global average.2 This growth, combined with modernization, urbanization, and government policies to assist those affected by energy poverty are all expected to help drive electricity sector growth, which has averaged 6.34% since 2009.3
+It hosts one-sixth of the world’s population and boasts the third largest in purchasing power parity terms1a, but currently accounts for only 6% of global energy use, while 20% of the population – 240 million people – still lack access to electricity.1 The World Bank suggests India’s GDP will grow by 7.9% in 2016, more than twice the global average.2 This growth, combined with modernization, urbanization, and government policies to assist those affected by energy poverty are all expected to help drive electricity sector growth, which has averaged 6.34% since 2009.3

 FIGURE 1.
 Growth in electricity production Cornerstonecharts072016